js-black-belt/angular-ticker/README.md

 Polling the server with a self invoking $timeout breaks Protractor tests, since it prevents the page from ever fully load.
 Using the TickerSrv service eliminates the need to consider such issues.

+#### Auto Unregister tasks
+The TickerSrv service exposes register and unregister methods on the $scope.
+When using the $scope API, the TickerSrv service detects when the $scope is being destroyed and auto unregisters the task, to prevent tasks from leaking.
+This frees you from having to unregister tasks manually.

 ## Configuration

 You can configure the TickerSrv internal interval (defaults to 1000ms) by injecting its provider in the config phase: